martbetz/martbetz.github.io/terms-and-conditions.md

     </h2>
     <p>
 <!-- All terms are non-negotiable.
 By interacting with this website, you are confirming your undertanding and acceptance of the conditions as outlined below: -->
-By interacting with this website, you (the visitor) hereby subseqently confirm both your understanding and your acceptance of the following contractual terms:
+By interacting with this website, you (the visitor) hereby subseqently affirm both your understanding and your acceptance of the following contractual terms:
 <ul>
 <li>
 (as per the <a href="#disclaimer">General Disclaimer</a>) this website is an independent and personal project on the part of the author; as such, the author provides no guarantees regarding the accuracy or relevancy of the website's content